-Elephant seals bring larger than life charm to California coast
+Elephant seals on California coast bring larger than life charm on a road trip

 - 3 min read

-WONDROUS SIGHT: ELEPHANT SEALS LAZE, SHOW THEIR STUFF TO DELIGHT OF TOURISTS
+WONDROUS SIGHT: Elephant seals on California coast LAZE, SHOW THEIR STUFF TO DELIGHT OF TOURISTS

 STORY By CHRISTENE MEYERS